Flag of Washington, D.C.: Criticism of the design

-No local involvement in the selection

-The new flag was not well received by many in the local population at the time.
-The failure to involve the local population in the selection of their flag did not go unnoticed and many found new meanings for the stars and bars with many negative symbols and parallels.
+The D.C. flag was not well received by many in the local population at the time of its adoption.
+The failure to involve the local population in the selection of their flag was met with controversy and many found new meanings for the stars and bars with many negative symbols and parallels.

 With the District of Columbia Organic Act of 1801, the new federal district was placed under the sole authority of Congress.
 In the process, DC residents lost voting representation in Congress as they were no longer part of a US state.
 They also lost representation in the Electoral College and the right to home rule.
 By 1938, the residents were still fighting for these rights.
 The Twenty-third Amendment restored the right to vote in the Electoral College and on December 24, 1973, the District of Columbia Home Rule Act allowed the residents to elect a mayor and the 13-member Council of the District of Columbia.

 In 1938 however, the situation was much different.
 The Evening Star points out that while the residents of the district had now a flag, they were still without a vote or representation.
 The refusal to involve local participation in spite of multiple requests of local civic associations was a clear sign that nothing had changed in terms of local representation and involvement in the federally controlled government.
 The lack of local significance or symbolism was also criticized and new interpretations of the flag were found.
-The two red stripes were seen as representing the Senate and House of Representatives where DC residents were not represented, while the three stars represented the three commissioners who ruled over the city with accountability to the people who were innocent and represented in white.
+The two red stripes were seen as representing the Senate and House of Representatives where DC residents were not represented, while the three stars represented the three commissioners who ruled over the district with accountability to the people who were innocent and represented in white.

 The chairman of the Flag Committee of the Society of Natives noted:

 One critic finds fault with the absence of blue and of the predominance of red.
 This suggests that it is well this action of the Flag Commission did not occur in the stirring days of the "red rider."
-(Note: A reference to the "red rider" which forbade DC schools from using federal funds "for the payment of salary of any person teaching or advocating Communism".
-It was voted by Congress on the June 14, 1935 appropriations for the District of Columbia (H.R.
-3973 - Public, No. 138) and repealed in 1937.)
+(Note: A reference to the "red rider" which forbade district schools from using federal funds "for the payment of salary of any person teaching or advocating Communism".
+It was voted by Congress on the June 14, 1935 appropriations for the District of Columbia and repealed in 1937.)
 Surely the hand of Moscow would have been suspected of animating the commission had this banner bearing so much red been born at that time.